makrai/notes/qiu2003-pretrained-nlp-survey.md

 # 8 Challenges and future directions 17

-## Upper Bound of PTMs ... by more training steps and larger corpus
+## Upper Bound of PTMs by longer training and larger corpus

 * e.g. Megatron-LM [144]: 8.3 billion parameters, 72 Transformer layers with a
   hidden size of 3072 and 32 attention heads) and